Building Phonetic Mastery!

 I like to encourage the kids to color the pictures on their free time – it keeps them engaged in the book and looking at words!

 Throughout the year as we introduce long vowels, diphthongs, digraphs and r-controlled vowels I like to keep some sort of similarity in the actual way we practice those concepts.
+This supports independence, confidence and GROWTH!

 I want my kids to learn the new academic concept not how to perform a task.
 Once they’ve made progress on the concept, we can vary the tasks to add some depth and complexity AND allow the kiddos to prove concept mastery.
+At the root of it all, though, is ownership and application!

 Mastery of the standards may take a bit of time but it sure is exciting when they achieve it!
 Opening the door to reading is just amazing!
 I love being part of this knowledge gain!

-Card games are some of my kiddos’ favorite work work activities!
+Card games are some of my kiddos’ favorite word work activities!
 We have a lot of them.
 I find that the kids will not only play them as I have directed them – but they change it up!
 I have card games in all of my phonic resources.

-All of the items in this post are from my phonics resources.
+All of the items in this post are from my vowel phonics resources.
 You can get them individually or together in the money-saving Phonics Mega Bundle.
 I use these three resources throughout the year!
 The Short Vowel Practice and Review takes us through the first trimester, Long Vowel Practice and Review takes us through the second trimester and Bossy R and the Diphthongs closes out the year!